mabusafieh/Library-System/README.md

-# Book Analytic System
+# Library System

-Book Analytic System is a .Net core console application that is responsible for make auditing on a log of transactions file.
+Libray System is a .Net core console application that is responsible for make auditing on a log of transactions file.

 ## Getting Started